hassamwazir/hassamwazir.github.io/_posts/2020-02-20-controls-system-config.md

 ## System configuration

 A **plant** (also referred to as a *process*) in control theory is something that receives an input and after processing it, gives a specific output.
 A plant is usually denoted by $$G$$.
-A system is composed of other smaller sub-systems such as plants and controllers etc. A system can have open-loop and closed-loop configuration.
+A system is composed of other smaller sub-systems such as plants and controllers etc. A system can have open-loop and closed-loop configurations.

 ### Open-loop system

-The figure below shows a system in open-loop configuration.
+The figure below shows a system in an open-loop configuration.
 An open-loop system receives an **input** and gives back an **output**.
 However, the output does not influence the input in any way.

 <p align="center">
     <img src="/assets/img/posts/2020-02-20-controls-system-config/openloop.png" alt="An open-loop system" width="600px">